tapanther/Tritan/docs/GahrdynyrTradeHouse.md

 - *Sahbyna Gahrdyn* :

-    Governess of the [Gahrdynyr Trade House][Gahrdynyr Trade House] and Member Elector for the Merchant's Guild.
+    Governess of the Gahrdynyr Trade House and Member Elector for the Merchant's Guild.
 She is the embodiment of the ideal Merchant Princess: charming, refined, and ruthlessly cunning.